William Least Heat-Moon

-William Least Heat-Moon (born William Lewis Trogdon August 27, 1939) is an American travel writer and historian of English, Irish, and Osage ancestry.
+William Least Heat-Moon (born William Lewis Trogdon, August 27, 1939) is an American travel writer and historian.
+He describes his heritage as English, Irish, and Osage.
 He is the author of several books which chronicle unusual journeys through the United States, including cross-country trips by boat (River-Horse, 1999) and, in his best known work (1982's Blue Highways), about his journey in a 1975 Ford Econoline van.

 Biography

 William Trogdon was born in Kansas City, Missouri.
-The Trogdon family name comes from his Euro-American lineage, and the Heat-Moon name reflects his Osage lineage.
-William's father is Heat-Moon, his elder brother is Little Heat-Moon, and he is Least Heat-Moon.
-Least Heat-Moon grew up in Missouri where he attended public schools.
+The Trogdon family name comes from his Euro-American lineage, and the Heat-Moon name reflects his claimed Osage lineage.
+William's father, Ralph Grayston Trogdon, called himself "Heat-Moon," his elder half-brother from his mother's previous marriage was called by his stepfather "Little Heat-Moon," and he was called "Least Heat-Moon."
+Trogdon, the son of an attorney, grew up in Missouri where he attended public schools.
 He attended the University of Missouri, earning a bachelor's degree in 1961, a masters in 1962, and a PhD in 1972 (all in English).
 He later went back and completed a bachelor's in photojournalism at MU in 1978.
-Least Heat-Moon was a member of the Beta-Theta chapter of Tau Kappa Epsilon.
+In 2011, he received an honorary degree from MU.
+Trogdon was a member of the Beta-Theta chapter of Tau Kappa Epsilon.
 He later served as a professor of English at the university.

-Least Heat-Moon resides in Boone County near the Missouri River.
+Trogdon resides in Boone County near the Missouri River.